abivia/hydration/README.md

-Abivia\Hydration
-====
+#Abivia\Hydration

 Hydration populates complex data structures from user editable JSON or YAML sources.
 If your application

 - has configurations with several levels of nesting,
-- isn't validating user editable data in configuration files,
+- needs to validate user editable data in configuration files,
 - is spending a lot of effort reading from the stdClass objects created by `json_decode()` or `yaml_parse()` to convert them into your application's class structures, or
-- is just using poorly typed, IDE unfriendly `stdClass` objects for configuration
+- is just using `stdClass` objects for configuration

 then Hydration is here to help.

 Hydration makes it easy to convert of a set of untyped data structures returned by decoding JSON or YAML configuration files, into PHP classes.
-Hydration can
+Hydration can:

 - create associative arrays of named classes indexed by a property of the class,